JP-MRPhys/recommender-system/README.md

 5. Suggested articles (in a browser): based on watchlist [WIP]
 6. Upload models to huggingface (for generic datasets the Microsoft new datasets) [WIP]

+articles scrapper from Nasdaq.com (broken April 2022), work on a fix, nasdaq not providing html tags now!
+Used paid sources e.g. IEX or write other crawlers